zsuzsannamangu/portfolio/README.md

 ## Description

-_This website includes a list of projects I created, my education, skills and other experience._
+_This website includes a list of projects I created, my education, skills and other experience.
+This is the link to the site on GitHub pages: https://github.com/zsuzsannamangu/portfolio.git_

 ## Setup/Installation Requirements